 This page describes how to query data from QuestDB using different programming languages and tools.
-To query data in a running instance, there are three main methods that can be used:

 You can query data using the Postgres endpoint

 that QuestDB exposes which is accessible by default via port

 multiple languages are shown below.
 To learn more, check out our docs about

 Postgres compatibility and tools.